 Coconut yogurt, soy yogurt, and plant-based margarines are widely available in supermarkets.

-Egg Substitutes for a Vegan Diet
+Egg Substitutes for Baking and Cooking

 - Flaxseed or chia seed mixed with water (flax egg) works great for baking.